-Four key financial benefits of renting versus buying
+Four key financial benefits of renting in retirement versus buying

 Posted 2nd February 2022

-Estate agency Knight Frank forecasts that the number of rental properties for seniors in the UK will increase by 166% in the next five years, from almost 5,000 currently to almost 13,000 by 2025.
+Estate agency Knight Frank forecasts that the number of rental properties for seniors in the UK will increase by 166% in the next five years.

 To meet demand, retirement developments are springing up all over the country, offering a unique housing option for people over 55 years old.
 Renting instead of buying can give people financial freedom and many wish they had done it sooner.